 Gianna began dancing at the age of four years-old.
 She instantly fell in love with performing in a dance environment.
 Gianna has trained in many styles including jazz, tap, lyrical, ballet, contemporary, musical theater, and pointe.
 Gianna has been dancing with Tip Tap Toe since its beginning and has loved being apart of the studio’s community.
 As well as studio training, Gianna has competed with TTT’s competitive company, EDGE, for six years.
 Gianna has furthered her dance training by auditioning for Benicia High School’s advanced dance team.
 Advanced dance sparked Gianna’s interest and love of choreographing.
 She has taken part in this program and its bi-annual dance show for her first two years of high school as a performer and choreographer.
 Also at BHS, Gianna has been a member of the high school’s cheer team.
 Gianna manages to maintain a 4.2 GPA in school while training in dance and cheer.
 She always loves to assert herself in extracurricular volunteering and programs.
-After high school, Gianna plans to attend a four-year college, majoring in either pre-law or pre-pharm.
+After high school, Gianna will be attending The University of the Pacific and is majoring in Pre-pharm.
 Gianna aspires to pass her love and passion of dance to other dancers.

 I began dancing at age 4 at Xtreme Force Dance Company in Livermore, CA and I started competing at age 8 through age 17 in all styles of dance.
 I began teaching dance at the age of 14 and I taught various combo classes, Jazz, Tap, hip hop, ballet, lyrical, and children’s summer dance camps during my years in High School.
 I am a recent graduate from Sonoma State University with my Bachelors in Liberal Studies and Sociology.
 I was on the Sonoma State dance team for 2 years allowing me to perform at nationals in Anaheim and Florida.
 I have performed at various Warriors halftime games, Disneyland parades, and I choreographed for several charity dance competitions at Sonoma State while being a new dance instructor at Tip Tap Toe Performing Arts, I am also a preschool teacher at Learning to Learn Preschool.
 I hope to earn my MSW to become a children and family social worker.
 I am excited to join the Tip Tap Toe dance family!